 Bio and Contact Info

-Currently working with Agence France-Presse (AFP) in Beijing, Shawn has been published in various international outlets including Al Jazeera, Bloomberg, BBC, WIRED, California Sunday Magazine,VICE News, Daily Telegraph, South China Morning Post, The National, The Lancet, among others.
+An alumni of Agence France-Presse (AFP) in Beijing, Shawn has been published in various international outlets including Al Jazeera, Bloomberg, BBC, WIRED, California Sunday Magazine,VICE News, Daily Telegraph, South China Morning Post, The National, The Lancet, among others.

 Shawn is a National Geographic Explorer and a Pulitzer Center on Crisis Reporting grantee.
 Most recently, his coverage of Hong Kong protests in 2019 earned him first place at the Pictures of Year International award.
 He is also a finalist photographer for Sony World Photography Awards and Siena International Photo Awards.